 Guide for structuring and storing sensor output data

-The scope of the specification is to support a diverse set of exposomic research questions and studies () including observational, epidemiological and prospective studies ().
+The scope of the specification is to support a diverse set of exposomic research questions and studies (Table 1) including observational, epidemiological and prospective studies (Figure 1).

 Table 1: Research questions supported by these specifications.